Every mom has felt like she was failing as a parent. Learn 4 ways to pull yourself through these dips, and why you’re NOT a failure.

 Instead, take your feelings as a sign that you are doing a good job, if for the very fact that you’re here.

 Things may not be going the way you wanted or expected, but that doesn’t mean you’re failing as a parent.
-Don’t dwell on what went wrong.
+Don’t dwell on what went wrong or the worst thing that could’ve happened.
 Instead, realize that everything that has happened is here to help you grow and learn.

 4. Change something